Lt. Shi Keeps Camp Lemonnier Flying.

+Despite how far she has already come, Lt.
+Shi has her eyes on the path ahead, and she credits her service for laying the foundation to realize her dreams.

+“I want to become a pediatrician eventually or a neonatologist.
+Ideally, in the Navy,” says Shi.
+“If being in the military has taught me anything, it is to be open to pretty much anything that can happen.
+It’s definitely an experience I never thought I could have.
+Never in my wildest dreams did I think that I would be a flight surgeon.
+You never know, you could end up in Djibouti, and it could turn out to be one of the most memorable experiences of your life.
+Everyone at the EMF is so incredible and just amazing.
+They’re probably some of the best leadership that I have ever seen in the military or civilians.
+No matter where you go, or how far you go, always go there with an open mind and an open heart, because you’ll never know what you can expect or what kind of people you will be able to meet.”

-CAMP LEMONNIER, Djibouti (Feb.
-11, 2022) U.S. Navy Lt.
-Lucy Shi a Navy Flight Surgeon from Chandler, Ariz., poses for a photograph outside of the Michaud Expeditionary Medical Facility (EMF) on Camp Lemonnier, Djibouti (CLDJ).
-CLDJ serves as an expeditionary base for U.S. military forces providing support to ships, aircraft and personnel that ensure security throughout Europe, Africa and Southwest Asia.
+Camp, Lemonnier, Djibouti (CLDJ) serves as an expeditionary base for U.S. military forces providing support to ships, aircraft and personnel that ensure security throughout Europe, Africa and Southwest Asia.
 The base enables maritime and combat operations in the Horn of Africa while fostering positive U.S.-Africa relations.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Jonathan Word)

 |Date Taken: